 Polio has been eliminated from the United States, but it still occurs in other parts of the world.
 The best way to protect yourself and keep the United States polio-free is to maintain high immunity (protection) in the population against polio through vaccination.

 Children should usually get 4 doses of polio vaccine at ages 2 months, 4 months, 6–18 months, and 4–6 years.

 Most adults do not need polio vaccine because they were vaccinated as children.
 But some adults are at higher risk and should consider polio vaccination including:

-- laboratory workers who might handle polio virus, and
+- Laboratory workers who might handle polio virus

 - Healthcare workers treating patients who could have polio.

 - Unvaccinated people whose children will be receiving oral poliovirus vaccine (for example, international adoptees or refugees)